 We currently support pregnant refugees, asylum-seekers, survivors of modern slavery and human trafficking and other displaced women.
-We focus on this demographic because of the extreme difficulty women can have accessing the NHS, the language barriers they face and the extreme social isolation they may experience.
+We focus on this demographic because of the extreme difficulty they can have accessing the NHS, the language barriers they face and the extreme social isolation they may experience.

 Why we do this

 Preparing for birth and life with a new baby can be a daunting and challenging time for anyone, let alone with additional complexities of outstanding immigration concerns, acclimatising to a new country or city, and navigating complexities amidst pre-existing mental health issues or recovering from trauma.

 Additionally some of the people who reach for our support often have no family members or community around them during pregnancy, labour and the crucial weeks after birth.
 This can be an incredibly isolating and lonely experience for anyone and we work together to ensure mothers have this community when they need it most.

 We’ve seen first hand how displaced people, particularly women and birthing people, can have difficulties in accessing healthcare in the UK.
 We are understanding increasingly the impact of archaic and institutional racisms which pervade institutions in the UK.
 Alarmingly, women from migrant backgrounds are four times more likely to suffer postnatal depression than their UK-born peers.
 Their babies are more likely to be stillborn or born prematurely, to have a low birth weight, or to have birth defects.
 Maternal mortality in this specific demographic is also disproportionally high.
 (Source: Royal College of Obstetricians and Gynaecologists, 2015).